-This guide describes the nShield PKCS #11 library supplied by Entrust Security to help developers write applications that use nShield modules.
+This guide describes the nShield PKCS #11 library supplied by Entrust Security to help devel opers write applications that use nShield modules.

 This toolkit, like the application plug-ins supplied by Entrust, uses the Security World paradigm for key storage.
-For an introduction to Security Worlds, see the
+For an introduction to Security Worlds, see nShield Security World v13.6.11 Management Guide.

-User Guide.